lindam2000/wartime-diamondback/_pages/about.md

 permalink: /about/
 ---

-The FitnessGram PACER Test is a multistage aerobic capacity test that progressively gets more difficult as it continues.
+The Fitness Gran Pacer Test is a multistage aerobic capacity test that progressively gets more difficult as it continues.

 This text is **italic**.